corda/corda-docs-portal/content/en/docs/corda-os/4.5/api-persistence.md

 ## JDBC session

 {{< warning >}}
 Using JDBC to interact with a node's database can have serious consequences if not carried out correctly.
-You must ensure you are able to test any changes in a safe environment and roll-back if you encounter any errors.
+You must ensure you are able to test any changes in a safe environment and roll back if you encounter any errors.
 This method should be seen as a last resort if you cannot perform your tasks using any other method.
 {{< /warning >}}

 Apps may also interact directly with the underlying Node’s database by using a standard